Mathématique: Chapter 63

 McKay looked at Sheppard.

-They both glanced at Rush, then back at each other.
+They glanced at Rush, then back at one another.

-“I get it,” Sheppard said quietly to McKay, clapping him once on the shoulder.
+Gently, Sheppard clapped McKay on the shoulder.
+“I get it.”
+He shifted his focus to Young.
 “And it’s ShepKay, by the way.
 Everyone agrees.”

 “No one agrees,” McKay said.
 “McShep has more of a ring.”